memeeater/blockscape/README.md

 blockscape
 ==========

-Event-driven extensible Minecraft Classic server.
+An extensible Minecraft Classic server using the Reactor pattern.

-This project was highly influenced by Bukkit and its plugin system.

-Development is still in progress.
+Still a work in progress.